Log into the correct Course Management System to find your class.

 - Log into Sakai using your NetID and password.

-- You should look for your course title in the top red bar after you log in; if the top red bar has many courses listed, you may also need to click on the “More Sites” tab and find the current semester.
+- You should look for your course title in the top red bar after you log in, or click on the “More Sites” tab and find the current semester.

 - If you don’t see your course site, your instructor may not have published it.
 You can check if the course site exists, but has not yet been published by your instructor by using the “Course Membership” tool.
 When you first log into Sakai, you should see the link for this toward the bottom of the page (be sure to select the appropriate semester after clicking the Course Membership Tool link):